-Ensuring Access to Paper Options in Federal Government Policies
+Consumers Deserve Paper Option in Federal Government Policies

-Increasingly, government is denying individuals’ access to paper-based versions of important federal information and services, without congressional oversight or public input.
+Unfortunately, government agencies are increasingly denying individuals’ access to paper-based versions of important information and services – often without Congressional oversight or public input.

-The government’s rush to digitize is shortsighted, leaving many people without a viable option.
+The rush to digitize leaves many Americans without a viable option, including:

-- Such policies discriminate against millions of Americans, many of whom are in rural communities and/or low income households – 45 percent of seniors do not own a computer and 30 percent of citizens do not have online access at home.
+- 45 percent of seniors who do not own a computer and 30 percent of citizens who do not have online access at home.

-- Many Americans lack computer skills, have concerns about online security, and prefer to have paper documentation of transactions.
+- Those who lack computer skills, have concerns about online security, and prefer paper documentation of transactions.